Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 HIIT, or high-intensity interval training, is another way to supercharge your fat-burning potential.

 Think of it as short and extreme bursts of cardio.
-It not only revs your metabolism and stimulates your fat-burning hormones but also taps into the carbs stored in your muscle tissue.
+It not only revs your metabolism but also taps into the carbs stored in your muscle tissue.

 To get the most out of HIIT, you’ve gotta give it your all.
-Commit to sprints that are about 30 seconds long.
-You can do HIIT running outside, in place, or on any type of cardio machine.
+Commit to sprints or similar moves that are about 30 seconds long.
+You can do HIIT training outside, in place, or on any type of cardio machine.

 - Workout 1: 20 x 10-second sprint with 20 seconds rest